-- must comply with the curriculum and course requirements prescribed by Senate which are published in the Programmes of Study and Courses Offered sections of this Handbook; and - (ii) must complete approved coursework of a value not less than 144 credits. - FHC5.2 A candidate's curriculum in each year shall be subject to the approval of the Dean and the Head of the Department administering the Degree Programme for which the candidate is registered. - FHC5.3 When registering for courses a candidate shall be required to adhere to the prescribed lecture timetable slots, as documented in the departmental Lecture Timetable.
-A candidate shall inform the Head of the Department in writing of any clash of courses (lectures/tutorials/practicals etc.) arising from adherence to this Rule immediately it becomes apparent that such a clash exists.
+- (i) must comply with the curriculum and course requirements prescribed by Senate which are published in the Programmes of Study and Courses Offered sections of this Handbook: and - must complete approved coursework of a value not less than 144 credits. (ii) - FHC52 A candidate's curriculum in each year shall be subject to the approval of the Dean and the Head of the Department administering the Degree Programme for which the candidate is registered. - FHC53 When registering for courses a candidate shall be required to adhere to the prescribed lecture timetable slots as documented in the departmental Lecture Timetable.
+A candidate shall inform the Head of the Department in writing of any clash of courses (lectures/tutorials/practicals etc.) arising from adherence to this rule.
 Except with the permission of the Head of Department, a candidate may not be permitted to register for a course which clashes with another in the lecture timetable.
 In the event of such a clash precedence shall be given, for registration purposes, to courses which are being repeated or undertaken in arrears. - FHC5.4 Except by permission of Senate a candidate may not withdraw from a course which he or she is repeating.